Advancing digital rights in Europe

 The Greek law on retention of electronic communications metadata (Law 3917/2011) was not revised following a ruling from the Court of Justice of the European Union (CJEU) invalidating the EU...

-Our Community Strengthening & Support Projects
+Our Current Community Strengthening & Support Projects

 DFF develops resources, organises convenings, meetings and workshops that help to improve the strategic litigation skills of the community of organisations and individuals working on digital rights in Europe.